leomccormack/SPARTA/README.md

 sudo apt-get install libhdf5-dev libnetcdf-dev libnetcdff-dev
 ```

-## Building all plug-ins via scripts
+## Building the plug-ins via scripts

 **MacOSX/Linux users** may run the following bash script via the Terminal to build all of the plugins: